 If you’re visiting with family this year, skipping the chaos is acceptable, too.

-Believe it or not, traffic through the mountains isn’t too bad on Thanksgiving and Black Friday.
-Enjoy a long drive or better yet, make this the year you actually make it to Clingman’s Dome or Laurel Falls.
+Believe it or not, traffic through the mountains isn’t too bad on Thanksgiving.
+Enjoy a long drive or better yet, make this the year you actually take that family hike together.

 Your family time will be even more valuable because cell service is spotty at best in the Great Smoky Mountains National Park.